jihyeonjeong11/interviewknickknacks/README.md

 Currently this repo contains 3 folders

 1. My codewars solution for better understanding of algorithms and problems.
+Currently I'm level 5(1 is the highest) at Javascript.

 2. Little problems about js fundermentals.